I grant thou wert not married to my Muse,

 My tongue-tied Muse in manners holds her still,

-The rival poet sonnets anticipate the history of Sonnet misunderstanding.
+The alien Poet sonnets anticipate the history of Sonnet misunderstanding.

 Most commentators become frustrated with their inability to appreciate the